NYUMedML/DARTS/README.md

                         Path for model wts to be used, provide a model from saved_model_wts/
-  --is_mgz              Use this flag when image is in .mgz format --save_prob           Use this flag to save the softmax prob values for each
+  --is_mgz              Use this flag when image is in .mgz format
-                        voxel
-  --use_gpu             Enable GPU usage (CPU is used by default)

 ```
 An example could look something like this: